GDATASoftwareAG/vaas-helm/README.md

 The token has to be set in the `global.secret.dockerconfigjson` and `gdscan.secret.dockerconfigjson` variable on deployment.

-`values`-File for a minimum example Deployment.
+`values`-File for a minimum example deployment.
 ```yaml
 global:
   imagePullSecrets: